behnamkhanioffical/Nix-wiki/Same-machine-remote-builder-how-to.md

 nix-build --expr '(with import <nixpkgs> { }; runCommand "foo" {} "env > $out")' --option system aarch64-linux --option sandbox false --extra-platforms aarch64-linux
 #cat /nix/store/<generated-store-path>-foo
 ```

+# Troubleshooting

+In case you get similar errors:

+>while setting up the build environment: executing '/nix/store/hg1plgwh2439jr117s5648fmgrvyc4kn-bootstrap-tools/bin/bash': Exec format error

+look more further up the error log if there is:

+>ED25519 host key for [localhost]:2222 has changed and you have requested strict checking.
+Host key verification failed.

+If so disable it either via `-o UserKnownHostsFile=/dev/null` and accepting the changed key or by adding `StrictHostKeyChecking no` to the host entry in `/~.ssh/config`.
+Probably you need to remove old host entries from the `~/.ssh/known_hosts `as well.